mtraver/environmental-sensor/README.md

 ## Full usage

-    usage: log_temp.py [-h] [-s SHEET_ID] [-k KEYFILE] [-f LOG_FILE]
+    usage: log_temp.py [-h] [-n NUM_SAMPLES] [-i SAMPLE_INTERVAL]
-                       [-n NUM_SAMPLES] [-d SAMPLE_DELAY]
+                       {iotcore,pubsub,sheets,csv,stdout} ...

-    Log temperature from MCP9808 sensor.
+    Log temperature in degrees Celsius from MCP9808 sensor.

-    Temperature can be logged to a file and/or a Google Sheets spreadsheet.
-If neither a file nor a spreadsheet is specified, data is logged to stdout.
+    Temperature can be logged via Google Cloud IoT Core, Google Cloud Pub/Sub, to a Google Sheets spreadsheet, a CSV file, or stdout.

-    Temperature is recorded in degrees Celsius.
+    positional arguments:
+      {iotcore,pubsub,sheets,csv,stdout}
+                            Run one of these commands with the -h/--help flag to see its usage.
+        iotcore             Log via Google Cloud IoT Core pubsub              Publish to Google Cloud Pub/Sub
+        sheets              Log to a Google Sheet
+        csv                 Log to a CSV file
+        stdout              Log to standard out

     optional arguments:
       -h, --help            show this help message and exit

-    Logging:
-      -s SHEET_ID, --sheet_id SHEET_ID
-                            Google Sheets spreadsheet ID.
-If given, -k/--keyfile is required.
-The sheet must be shared with the service account email address associated with the key.
-      -k KEYFILE, --keyfile KEYFILE
-                            Path to Google API service account JSON key file.
-If given, -s/--sheet_id is required.
-      -f LOG_FILE, --log_file LOG_FILE
-                            CSV file to which to log data

     Data sampling:
       -n NUM_SAMPLES, --num_samples NUM_SAMPLES
                             Number of samples to take.
 Defaults to 1.
-      -d SAMPLE_DELAY, --sample_delay SAMPLE_DELAY
+      -i SAMPLE_INTERVAL, --sample_interval SAMPLE_INTERVAL
-                            Number of seconds to sleep between samples.
+                            Number of seconds to wait between samples.
 Defaults to 2.